-Permitting an Unauthorized Operator to Driver Your Vehicle
+Permitting an Unauthorized Operator to Drive

-Many people are surprised to learn that you can be charged with a criminal offense if you allow a person to driver your car when you have knowledge that the person is not authorized to operate a vehicle.
+Many people are surprised to learn that you can be charged with a criminal offense if you allow a person to drive your car when you have knowledge that the person is not authorized to operate a vehicle.

 Florida Statute 322.36 provides that the offense occurs if you have knowledge that the driver is unauthorized to drive the vehicle for any of the following reasons: